Jberczel/jberczel.github.io/_posts/2014-05-05-why-i-like-odin.md

 permalink: why-i-like-odin
 ---

 Since returning from my 2013 [thru-hike](http://www.atjindo.com), I've been studying and working on projects from the [Odin curriculum](http://www.theodinproject.com/courses).
-Previously, I had studied web app develompent for 3-4 months primarily at [Udacity](https://www.udacity.com/), and other online resources.
+Previously, I had studied web app development for 3-4 months primarily at [Udacity](https://www.udacity.com/), and other online resources.

- I was able to build my frist real website, but when I returned, I had forgotten a lot of the detail.
+ I was able to build my first real website, but when I returned, I had forgotten a lot of the detail.
 I needed a refresher and found the Odin Project.
 Here are the reasons why I am now sticking with the Odin curriculum.

 <!--more-->